-In this podcast/blog, you are going to learn the three ways that financial advisors can increase their profitability and stop getting breadcrumbs when you’re hungry for the feast.
-You can read the blog in text form, or scroll to the end and listen to the podcast.
+In this podcast/blog about financial advisor profitability, you are going to learn the three ways that financial advisors can stop getting breadcrumbs when you’re hungry for the feast.

 What to expect out of this blog about financial advisor profitability